mshahriarnihal/QuizCollege/README.md

 - After each quiz, users see their total score, Color-coded breakdown of each question, Correct vs. selected answers.

 Authentication:
-- We have JWT-based signup & login Auth tokens stored securely in localStorage
+- We have JWT-based signup & login Auth tokens stored securely in local Storage
 - Protected routes: quiz, results, profile, and leaderboard pages require user's login to guarantee our user's privacy and data security.

 Shareable Results: